Jennifer L. Branch

 Unopposed motions.
 Local Rule 14(B) allows the court to grant an unopposed motion.
 The Court considers any motion that is not opposed within the applicable time limits, to be unopposed.
 The moving party is permitted to email the Law Clerk when an unopposed motion is ripe for decision.

 Trial Briefs.
-For cases being tried to the bench, each party is required to file a Trial Brief one week before trial.
+For cases being tried to the bench, each party is required to file a Trial Brief two week before the pretrial.
 In a bench trial, the Trial Brief is filed in lieu of jury instructions.
 Include in the brief: a statement of the facts or proposed findings of fact; a discussion of controlling law or proposed conclusions of law; stipulations; and briefing on legal issues related to claims, defenses and remedies.
 Please use your best judgment to decide what issues to brief for the Court.
 Since Trial Briefs shall be submitted simultaneously, parties should anticipate the opposing party’s legal issues.

 Video conferencing.
 All civil appearances will be held by video conferencing unless the parties prefer to appear in person.
 To change an appearance from video conferencing to in-person, please email the Law Clerk.
 Parties will be provided video conferencing sign-in information for the first court appearance.
 Be sure to retain the sign-in instructions and use them for all future video conferencing.